Dany-ai/cybersecurity-journey/README.md

 # 🧑‍💻 My Cybersecurity Journey

+Hi!
+I'm Danyal, an aspiring **Cybersecurity Analyst** passionate about ethical hacking, blue teaming, and network defense.
+Currently exploring cybersecurity through hands-on labs, virtual internships, and industry certifications.

 Welcome to my cybersecurity learning journey!
 I'm documenting everything I learn — from foundational IT and networking to ethical hacking, SOC analysis, and professional certifications.
 This repo serves as my **portfolio**, **progress tracker**, and **knowledge base**.

----

-## 🚀 About Me

-Hi!
-I'm Danyal, an aspiring **Cybersecurity Analyst** passionate about ethical hacking, blue teaming, and network defense.
-Currently exploring cybersecurity through hands-on labs, virtual internships, and industry certifications.

 🎯 **Goal:** Become a skilled SOC Analyst and later specialize in threat detection and vulnerability management.
 📍 **Current Focus:** Networking, Security Fundamentals, and Hands-on Labs